[Page in progress. Thanks for your patience]

 Pratt Center was instrumental in the development and growth of Bus Rapid Transit across New York City.
 In 2006, we mapped underserved residential communities and outer-borough employment centers, and documented racial and economic disparities in commuting times of New Yorkers.
-We then utilized this information in convening Communities United for Transportation Equity (COMMUTE!) – a grassroots coalition including our community-based partners calling for the engagement of local stakeholders in efforts to address unequal transit access.
-Through COMMUTE!, we educated elected officials about BRT’s benefits, defining a transportation agenda that prioritized it while building an effective base of strong political support.
-When NYCDOT Commissioner Janette Sadik-Kahn announced plans for a citywide BRT network, she noted the importance of our work and the support we had garnered to make BRT a reality.
+We utilized this information in convening the Communities United for Transportation Equity (COMMUTE!) coalition, which called for the engagement of local stakeholders in transit equity efforts, educated elected officials about BRT’s benefits, and built a robust base of political support.

-After the City launched SBS, Pratt Center continued to be an important and effective champion of BRT.
+After the City launched SBS, Pratt Center has continued to advocate for full-fledged BRT.
 Through extensive outreach, education and mobilization, we worked to maximize community participation in the MTA and NYCDOT’s planning workshops for new SBS routes, and ensured that local stakeholders had a meaningful voice in the development of their community’s transportation infrastructure.
-We partnered with small businesses to ensure that new SBS routes enhance, not hurt, local commercial strips.
-New routes can change pedestrian traffic and affect businesses’ loading zones and curbside delivery access, so their input and participation was imperative to the success of BRT.
-We worked closely with the Nostrand Avenue Merchants’ Association (NAMA) so that the B44 SBS route in Crown Heights strengthened NAMA’s efforts to create a stronger and more sustainable small business corridor.